NASA-IMPACT/veda-config/docs/DEVELOPMENT.md

 ./.veda/veda --info
 ```

-The commit you may want to pin the `veda-ui` to will depend, but to update veda-ui you can do:
+The commit you may want to pin the `veda-ui` to will depend, but to get the latest changes from the `main` branch you could do:
 ```
 # Go into the submodule
 cd .veda/ui